Journalist and Political Analyst

 Negar Mortazavi is an Iranian-American journalist and political analyst based in Washington DC, who has been covering Iranian affairs and US-Iran relations for over a decade.
 She is a columnist for The Independent and host of the Iran Podcast.
 She is a frequent media analyst on Iran and US foreign policy, has appeared on CNN, MSNBC, NPR, BBC, France24, Aljazeera, and international media outlets in China, Turkey, and Israel.

-In 2021 she was featured in Forbes magazine among 30 inspirational women who have made great achievements in various fields and continue to break boundaries in their work and life.
-In 2021 she was also named among 40 Under 40 Iranian-Americans who have made an enormous impact on their community and country.
-In 2020, she was named a MENA-American young leader in foreign policy by New America, among a group of talented leaders in diplomacy, national security, international development, and politics who possess unique perspectives that have been integral in re-shaping the discourse around the future of U.S. foreign policy in the Middle East and North Africa.
-She was named a MENA Young Leader by Friends of Europe in 2017, as part of a new generation of leaders able to tackle the increasing disconnects between citizens and political elites, to rebuild the trust that is vital to democracies.
+In 2021 Negar was featured in Forbes magazine among 30 inspirational women who have made great achievements in various fields and continue to break boundaries in their work and life.
+Negar was also named among 40 under 40 experts shaping US-Middle East relations, and among 40 under 40 Iranian-Americans who have made an enormous impact on their community and country.
+In 2020, she was named a MENA-American rising star in foreign policy by New America.
+And named a MENA Young Leader by Friends of Europe in 2017.

 Previously she was a television anchor for Voice of America where she hosted a Persian talkshow on current affairs and an English news show on US elections.
 She was also a Washington Correspondent for Iran International television, and worked at the International Center For Journalists, the National Iranian American Council, and the United Nations Development Programme in New York.